Mountain vole / Microtus montanus

 Ecology: Montane voles spend most of their lives above the ground, but can also make shallow tunnels in the ground.
 They are active year round and are active mostly at night but may also be active during the day.
 They prefer runways in open grass but stay and hide where there is a protective cover from predators such as hawks.
 Montane voles prefer meadows or grasslands that have a water source.
 Their home ranges average about a quarter of an acre, or 10,000 sq. ft.
 The Tent setup with the Vole Control Bait Station is most effective in controlling voles in the open grassy areas, because they feel safe from predators while they eat the bait.
 Occasionally, Montane voles may have tunnels under the mulch in your landscaped areas, if so, use the Mulch Covered Method setup of the bait stations to gain control in these areas.

-Signs of Meadow Vole Activity rook for clipped runways in the grass, piles of clipped grass stems with out the seed heads.
+Signs of Meadow Vole Activity: look for clipped runways in the grass, piles of clipped grass stems without the seed heads.

 |Picture provided by B. Guddat from Nevada